2001 United Kingdom general election: Background

 The elections were marked by voter apathy, with turnout falling to 59.4%, the lowest (and first under 70%) since the Coupon Election of 1918.
 Throughout the election the Labour Party had maintained a significant lead in the opinion polls and the result was deemed to be so certain that some bookmakers paid out for a Labour majority before election day.
 However, the opinion polls the previous autumn had shown the first Tory lead (though only by a narrow margin) in the opinion polls for eight years as they benefited from the public anger towards the government over the fuel protests which had led to a severe shortage of motor fuel.

 By the end of 2000, however, the dispute had been resolved and Labour were firmly back in the lead of the opinion polls.
 In total, a mere 29 parliamentary seats changed hands at the 2001 Election.

 2001 also saw the rare election of an independent.
 Richard Taylor of Independent Kidderminster Hospital and Health Concern (usually now known simply as "Health Concern") unseated a government MP, David Lock, in Wyre Forest.
 There was also a high vote for British National Party leader Nick Griffin in Oldham West and Royton, in the wake of recent race riots in the town of Oldham.

-In Northern Ireland, the election was far more dramatic and marked a move by unionists away from support for the Good Friday Agreement, with the moderate unionist Ulster Unionist Party (UUP) losing to the more hardline Democratic Unionist Party (DUP).
-This polarisation was also seen in the nationalist community, with the Social Democratic and Labour Party (SDLP) vote losing out to more left-wing and republican Sinn Féin.
+In Northern Ireland, the election was far more dramatic and marked a move by unionists away from support for the Good Friday Agreement, with the moderate Ulster Unionist Party (UUP) losing four seats to the more hardline Democratic Unionist Party (DUP).
+This polarisation was also seen in the nationalist community, with the moderate Social Democratic and Labour Party (SDLP) losing votes to the more staunchly left-wing, republican and abstentionist Sinn Féin.
 It also saw a tightening of the parties as the small UK Unionist Party lost its only seat.